Nonconventional Polynomial CLT: Preliminaries and main results

-In Theorem \ref{thm2.2} we claim that the increments of the weak limit $\eta$ may not be independent if there exists $s\not=s'$ such that $q_{r_s}$ and $q_{r_{s'}}$ belong to the same equivalence class.
-Still, on some time intervals described in the following result these increments turn out to be independent.
+In Theorem \ref{thm2.2} we claim that the increments of the weak limit $\eta$ may not be independent.
+Still, on some time intervals described in the following theorem these increments turn out to be independent.

-\begin{theorem} Suppose that Assumption \ref{ass2.1} holds true.
-Let $\mathcal A$ be the set of all equivalence classes of the equivalence relation from Theorem \ref{thm2.2}.
+\begin{theorem} Suppose that Assumption \ref{ass2.1} is satisfied.
+Let $\mathcal A$ be the set of all equivalence classes of the equivalence relation defined before Theorem \ref{thm2.2}, and write $q\equiv p$ if $q$ and $p$ lay in the same equivalent class.